English Language Requirement

 - Students who hold a bachelor's degree from a regionally accredited university located in the United States or in another country in which English is both the language of instruction and the only official language of the country.
 The entire program must be completed in the qualifying country.
 Please note: a graduate degree from a U.S. college or university does not exempt students from taking the ISE exam.

 Any student not demonstrating adequate English proficiency will be required to enroll in the American Language Institute (ALI) at USC.
 ALI provides courses designed to improve an international student's oral and writing skills in English.
 The extent to which a student may be required to take courses at the ALI is determined by his or her performance on the ISE exam.
-After taking the ISE exam, some students may have no ALI requirement, and others may be required to take up to 8 units of English in their first year.
+After taking the ISE exam, some students may have no ALI requirement, and others may be required to take ALI courses concurrently with their regular USC courses.

 For test takers with disabilities and health-related needs, both the Educational Testing Service and the British Council provide accommodations.
 For more information, click here for the TOEFL exam and here for the IELTS.